MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/overview.md

 To get started with Azure AI Agent Service, you need to create an Azure AI Foundry hub and an Agent project in your Azure subscription.

 Start with the [quickstart](./quickstart.md) guide if it's your first time using the service.
-1. You can create a AI hub and project with the required resources via AI Foundry or Azure portal.
+1. You can create a AI hub and project with the required resources.
 1. After you create a project, you can deploy a compatible model such as GPT-4o.
-1. When you have a deployed model, you can:

-    - Try out the Azure AI Foundry agents playground to start exploring agents' capabilities.
-    - You can also start making API calls to the service using the REST API or SDKs.
+1. When you have a deployed model, you can also start making API calls to the service using the SDKs.

 ## Next steps